enkidevs/curriculum/javascript/core/objects/converting-to-and-from-json.md

 ---
 ## Revision

-What method should be use in example below?
+What method should be used in example below?

 ```javascript
 const yourJSON = '{"name":"Coco","age":4}'